 Work activities at Clarksville Modification Center undoubtedly varied over time.
-Analysis of historical information showed that maintenance activities at Clarksville began in 1949, which corresponds to the first record of personnel monitoring (ORAUT 2006a).
+Analysis of historical information showed that maintenance activities at Clarksville began in 1949, which corresponds to the first record of personnel monitoring (McConn 2006).
 The nature of the radiation fields a Clarksville worker could have encountered depends on the type of weapon on which work occurred.
-Nuclear weapons components emit alpha and beta particles, X- and gamma rays, and neutrons, but doses to workers depend strongly on the configuration (i.e., material and shielding) of the source of radiation and the work performed (Oxley 2001).
+Nuclear weapons components emit alpha, beta, X- and gamma rays, and neutrons; however, doses to workers depend strongly on the configuration (i.e., material and shielding) of the source of radiation and the work performed (Oxley 2001).

-There were three major groups of workers at Clarksville.
+There were three major groupings of workers at Clarksville.
 AEC employees served primarily in oversight positions and generally did not perform hands-on work.
-SNL and (later) MHSMC employees were responsible for maintenance of the weapons and would likely have the highest doses.
-Military personnel would likely receive doses that were less than the SNL or MHSMC employees; the military primarily loaded the weapons on airplanes and performed in-flight operations that were necessary.
+SNL, and later MHSMC, employees were responsible for maintenance of the weapons and would be expected to have the highest doses.
+Military personnel would be expected to receive doses that were less than the SNL or MHSMC employees; the military primarily loaded the weapons on airplanes and performed in-flight operations that were necessary.